Skip to main content

 Why?

-• In the same spirit as a formatter - think black or ruff format - this lets you stop spending time discussing whether a particular function call should use keyword arguments.
+• Like a formatter, such as black or ruff format, this lets you stop discussing whether a particular function call should use keyword arguments.

-• Sometimes positional arguments are best at first, and then more and more are added and code becomes unclear, without anyone stopping to refactor to keyword arguments.
+• Positional arguments can be fine at first.
+As more are added, calls can become unclear without anyone stopping to refactor them to keyword arguments.

 • Type checkers give better errors when keyword arguments are used.
 For example, with positional arguments, you may see, Argument 5 to "add" has incompatible type "str"; expected "int".
 This requires that you count the arguments to see which one is wrong.
 With named arguments, you get Argument "e" to "add" has incompatible type "str"; expected "int".